xilution/xilution-react-todomvc/README.md

 	  I would like to learn more about the framework and how it could be incorporated into this example.
 	  If you're passionate about the Serverless framework or other similar frameworks, I invite you to submit a pull request.

-1. Do I have to use Xilution SaaS?
+1. Do I have to use Xilution APIaaS?
 	* Nope.
-	  You can use just about any persistance model in your backend implementation including other API Based SaaS providers.
+	  You can use just about any persistance model in your backend implementation including other API as a Service providers.
 	  AWS [RDS](https://aws.amazon.com/rds/) and [DynamoDB](https://aws.amazon.com/dynamodb/) are valid alternatives if you choose to provision and maintain your own persistence infrastructure.
-	  However, I think you'll reconsider investing in a relational or noSQL database and choose API Based SaaS when you consider the productivity gains that a serverless architecture model has already afforded you.
+	  However, I think you'll reconsider investing in a relational or noSQL database and choose API as a Service when you consider the productivity gains that a serverless architecture model has already afforded you.
-	  In a way, API Based SaaS is like the icing on the cake.
+	  In a way, API as a Service is like the icing on the cake.
-	  If you're interested in learning more about API Based SaaS, [this blog article Ed Shelley](https://blog.chartmogul.com/api-based-saas/) is a good place to start.
+	  If you're interested in learning more about API as a Service, [this blog article Ed Shelley](https://blog.chartmogul.com/api-based-saas/) is a good place to start.

 ## Issues